skleinbo/GrowthDynamics.jl/docs/src/index.md

 state, _ = spheref(HexagonalLattice, 128, f=1/10, g1=0, g2=1)
 ```

-prepares a state on a two-dimensional hexagonal lattice of size `128^2` that is unoccupied (genotype `0` is per definition understood as unoccupied.) except for a centered disk of genotype `1` that comprises `~1/10` of the total population.
+This prepares a state on a two-dimensional hexagonal lattice of size `128^2` that is unoccupied (genotype `0` is per definition understood as unoccupied.) except for a centered disk of genotype `1` that comprises `~1/10` of the total population.

 Every mutation event introduces a new genotype.
 They are by default labeled consecutively by integers, but custom labels are possible.